 Before or After Care

-Please contact Lily to inquire about extended care until 3pm.
+Please contact Kassie to inquire about extended care until 3pm.
 The rate for extended care is $10/hour.
-Extended care must be pre-arranged with Lily to be guaranteed.
+Extended care must be pre-arranged with Kassie to be guaranteed.

 At pick-up, a ten-minute grace period is granted in case of emergencies.
-Unless pre-arranged with Lily, arrival after 2:10 will be charged.
+Unless pre-arranged with Kassie, arrival after 2:10 will be charged.

 Sick Days and Family Vacations

 Absence due to illness or family vacation cannot be made-up or reimbursed.

 In the event of illness or emergency of a teacher, proper substitution will be arranged.
 If impossible, the school day will be cancelled and rescheduled or reimbursed.
 Families will be notified of any of these arrangements by 8 am that morning.

 PdxP’s snow day procedure will model East PPS system.
 Four snow days will be allowed each academic year.
 Any closure beyond four days will be rescheduled.

 It is very important that we dress our students for success at school and help your children to be ready for any indoor and outdoor learning adventures!